 I have spoken with the police involved in Civil Assists across Colorado and asked them how they rationalize whether or not a person can retrieve a certain item.
 They operate under the belief that they aren't judges – they don't want to get caught up in an argument about who owns certain items.
 Police officers are busy, and don't have time to arbitrate arguments over a computer, smart speaker, TV, or other valuables.
 The police listen to the “victim,” and if the “victim says it is “mine” or “ours,” it won't leave the property.

 move past a Civil Assist to get you your property.

 Why You Need a Lawyer for Domestic Violence Cases

 If you've been arrested, don't hesitate to contact one of our hardworking criminal defense lawyers for a free consultation.
 We have helped hundreds of good people through difficult Domestic Violence Civil Assist matters.
-The attorneys at our office have 40 years of combined experience.
+The attorneys at our office have decades of combined experience.
 We have the knowledge and the expertise to guide you through the criminal justice system to get the best possible outcome in your case.
 Domestic Violence convictions can have long-lasting consequences.
 Don't put your future in the hands of an inexperienced public defender.
 Contact one of our passionate, full-time lawyers to get involved in your case.